 Sometimes I wonder why I left the simplicity of life on Houk where there is no electricity and running water, but we fished and worked the soil to sustain our needs and live one day at a time.
 Now, here in the U.S., we seem to live to work in order to upgrade to the latest fad…a never ending quest for a complicated life.

 I’ve been very blessed to have a diverse work history in education, web design, social entrepreneurship.
 Currently, I am the Director of the Pacific Islander Student Center at the University of Hawaii at Hilo after serving as director of the Pacific Islander Student Center also at UH Hilo.
 Previously, I worked as the Assistant Director of the International Programs Office and Associate Director of the Center for Multicultural Learning at Santa Clara University, Site Coordinator for the Youth Together Project at the Arts, Research, and Curriculum, Inc. in the Bay Area school districts of Oakland, Berkeley, and Richmond.
 I also worked at Xavier High School in Chuuk, FSM as a classroom teach and Assistant Director.
 For a complete list of my educational and professional background, you can check out my Curriculum Vitae.

 “What fun things do you do when you’re not at work?”

 I love spending time with my family.
-When I have a moment or two to sneak away, you can find me working on any number of my personal projects which which do not pay my bills, but they do keep me rooted in the needs of my people in Chuuk.
+When I have a moment or two to sneak away, you can find me working on any number of my social enterprises which which do not pay my bills, but they do keep me rooted in the needs of my people in Chuuk.
 You can always join me here:

 - Kiva Lending Team – Join Team Keala on Kiva – Loans that Change Lives where my daughter Keala and I research together and she chooses the borrowers to lend money to from Kiva’s long list of global entrepreneurs.
 Join our Team on Kiva>

 - Atawe [web] Design – If you’re a web designer with a desire to help non-profit organizations in Micronesia, join me on Atawe Design, the home-based web design venture to empower social change movements in my home country of Micronesia.
 Visit website>